aplteam/Meddy/Docs/ReadMe.md

 Requirements
 ------------

-Meddy requires the .NET framework for some functionality.
-If it is not available and the functionality triggered then Meddy will quit with error code 106.
+Up to version 1.7.0 Meddy required the .NET framework for some functionality.
+This is not the case from version 1.8.0

-Note that this concerns just the "Show..." commands in the "Help" menu; all the other functionality works without .NET.

 CSS Style sheets
 ----------------

 By default Meddy uses the "MarkAPL" style sheet for the preview.
-You can switch to "BlackOnWhite" either from the "Preferences" menu (= for all documents you are going to save) or by embedding a parameter into each document explicitly defining the set of style sheets to be used.
+You can switch to "BlackOnWhite" either from the "Preferences" menu (= for all documents you are going to save) or by embedding a parameter into each document explicitly defining the style sheet to be used.

 The CSS defined in the style sheet is by default compressed and injected into the resulting HTML page.
 That makes the HTML fully independent from anything, at least as long as you do not, say, embedd images.